dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/signup_and_login.md

 ### From an existing organization

-If you don't already have a dobt.co account, you'll need to ask an administrator from your organization to invite you.
+If you don't already have a DOBT account, you'll need to ask an administrator from your organization to invite you.
 Once they do, you'll be able to create an account by accepting the invite and filling out the basic form.

 ### With a new organization